vlaaad/vlaaad.github.io/reveal-pro.md

 3. Create data structures with contextual help

    Forms provide contextual actions and information on selectable parts of data structures that you can activate by pressing <kbd>F1</kbd> or <kbd>Ctrl Space</kbd>.
-For example, with spec forms you can use fine-grained generators to generate parts of the data structures.
+For example, with spec forms, you can use fine-grained generators to generate parts of the data structures.
 You can also copy and paste these data structures as text:

    ![contextual help demo](/assets/reveal-pro/create.gif)